Chapter 4:

 Holding his hand before the lamp, he slowly inhaled and pursed his lips briefly.
 “Oh, Autumn Flame, grant my burdens a fiery wallow.
 Ignite.”

 Nothing happened after a few seconds had passed.
-Lawrence chanted it again, focusing more intensely, but it yielded the same result.
-There wasn’t a point in trying a third time.
+Lawrence chanted it again, with greater intensity, but it yielded the same result.

 “Water Bubble!”
 Bernard cast an Aquaiem spell, preventing the explosion and glass from flying out further before they dispelled and splashed onto the floor.